patent holders signed agreements with the MPP

 USD 1.06 billion

-in global health savings through the procurement
+in global health savings

-of more affordable
+of

 quality-assured medicines